-Sewa International's Toilet and Hygiene Project for the Girl Child
+Sewa International's SHE - Sanitation, Hygiene and Empowerment Project for the Girl Child

-Sewa International’s Toilet and Hygiene Project for the girl child was conceived to provide sanitation facilities to the vulnerable section of our society by overcoming social and cultural norms of accepted practice of open defecation.
+Sewa International’s Toilet and Hygiene Project for the Girl Child was conceived to provide sanitation facilities to girls who belong to the vulnerable section of Indian society so that they can overcome social and cultural norms of the till now accepted practice of open defecation outside of the home.

 #Yes!
 I can go to school..